jason-fox/fox.jason.audiobook/README.md

 ### Parameter Reference

--   `audiobook.service` - Decides which translation service to use:
+-   `ssml.service` - Decides which translation service to use:
     -  `dummy` - Avoids accessing a Speech-to-Text service, uses a dummy MP3 file for all outputs
     -  `watson` - Connects to the IBM Cloud Speech-to-Text service
-    -  `microsoft` - Connects to the Microsoft Speech-to-Text service
+    -  `bing` - Connects to the Microsoft Speech-to-Text service
 -   `audiobook.cover.art.add` - Specifies whether  or not cover art  is to be added to an album (default `yes`)
 -   `audiobook.cover.art.image` - Specifies the cover art to be used for an album, the default will use the image plug-in alter the file `cfg/coverart.png`